uptonking/note4yaoo/lib-collab-crdt-examples.md

   - JSON utilities for joy and collaborative editing with OT and CRDT approaches.

 - https://github.com/hyperhyperspace/hyperhyperspace-core
   - HHS uses an immutable typed-objects local storage model.
-Objects are both retreived and cross-referenced using a structural hash of their contents as their id (a form of content-based addressing).
+Objects are both retrieved and cross-referenced using a structural hash of their contents as their id (a form of content-based addressing).
   - Mutability is implemented using CRDTs.
 Identities and data authentication are cryptographic.
   - Objects and their references form an immutable DAG, a fact that is used for data replication in HHS p2p mesh.